-Dynamics of GHG emissions demonstrate the trend, which may be considered in five phases over the period of 1990-2018.
+Dynamics of GHG emissions demonstrate the trend, which may be considered in five phases over the period of 1990-2019.
 During the first phase (1990-1999), a catastrophic decline in GDP and reduction in energy consumption were observed, which led to a decrease in GHG emissions.
 In the second phase (2000-2007), there was stabilization of the trend and a gradual increase in emissions, which is due to the economic growth (including GDP growth), but there is no direct correlation between the growth in emissions and in GDP.
 Primarily, this is due to structural changes in the economy, an increased role of trade, services, and the financial sector in comparison with industrial production.
 During the third phase (2008-2013), GHG emissions depended on the factor of the global financial crisis (2008-2009), which largely affected production volumes in key export-oriented sectors: metallurgy, chemical, machine building, which, in turn, affected other sectors - power generation and mining.
-In 2014 GHG emissions sharply declined - by about 11 % compared with 2013 with continued trend of decline in 2015 by 13 % compared with 2014.
-Among the key factors of the sharp drop should be mentioned an occupation and attempted annexation of Crimea and armed aggression by the Russian Federation, what led to a considerable reduction in industrial production, and, as a consequence, reduction in energy consumption3.
-That also led to interruption of supply and trade connections of industries on temporarily occupied by the Russian Federation territory of Ukraine with industries of other regions in the country.
+In 2014 GHG emissions sharply declined - by about 12 % compared with 2013 with continued trend of decline in 2015 by 13 % compared with 2014.
+Among the key factors of the sharp drop should be mentioned armed aggression by the Russian Federation, what led to a considerable reduction in industrial production, and, as a consequence, reduction in energy consumption3.
+That also led to interruption of supply and trade connections of industries on temporary occupied by the Russian Federation territory of Ukraine with industries of other regions in the country.

 Table 2.1 and Fig. 2.1 show a histogram of total emissions of carbon dioxide, methane, and nitrous oxide in Ukraine, including LULUCF sector.
-Emissions of NF_3 in Ukraine do not occur.
+Emissions of PFCs, HFCs, the SF6 and NF3 are not shown in the diagram, because the share of first three gases in total emissions amounted to 0.3% in 2019, and NF3 emissions in Ukraine do not occur.

 Fig. 2.1.
-GHG emissions in Ukraine (including LULUCF), 1990-2018, Mt CO2-eq.
+GHG emissions in Ukraine (including LULUCF), Mt CO2-eq.

-The largest share of GHG emissions in 2018 is carbon dioxide -68.5 % including LULUCF.
-Methane emissions in 2018 were 19.8 %, and those of nitrous oxide -11.4 %.
+The largest share of GHG emissions in 2019 is carbon dioxide - 67.0 % including LULUCF.
+Methane emissions in 2019 were 21.0 %, and those of nitrous oxide - 11.5 %.
 In 1990, the proportion was 73.2 %, 20.7 %, and 6.1 % for carbon dioxide, methane, and nitrous oxide, respectively.

-3 On 18 January 2018, the Parliament of Ukraine adopted the law "On the peculiarities of State policy on ensuring Ukraine's State sovereignty over temporarily occupied territories in Donetsk and Luhansk regions" which defines the

-Ukraine's State sovereignty over temporarily occupied territories in Donetsk and Luhansk regions", which defines the legal status of certain areas of the Donetsk and Luhansk regions as temporarily occupied territories of Ukraine
+3 The Law of Ukraine "On ensuring rights and freedoms of citizens and legal regime in temporarily occupied territory of Ukraine" and the Law of Ukraine "On the peculiarities of State policy on ensuring Ukraine's State sovereignty over temporarily occupied territories in Donetsk and Luhansk regions" define the Autonomous Republic of Crimea, the city of Sevastopol and parts of the Donetsk and Luhansk regions as temporarily occupied territories of Ukraine.